-Water-splitting to generate hydrogen/oxygen gas is critical to renewable energy technologies, including fuel cells and rechargeable metal-air batteries.
-The oxygen evolution reaction (OER) has long been the bottleneck of water-splitting because of its high overpotential (n) and sluggish kinetics, and developing efficient, stable, and non-noble-metal-based OER catalysts has been an extensively studied topic.
-Here we propose short hydrogen bonds on reconstructed nanocrystal surface to enhance oxygen evolution activity by investigating three types of phase structures (β{II} , β{I} , and γ{0}) of Li2CoSiO4 (LCS) nanoparticles as OER electrocatalysts.
+ABSTRACT: Water splitting to generate hydrogen and oxygen gas is critical to renewable energy technologies, including fuel cells and rechargeable metal-air batteries.
+The oxygen evolution reaction (OER) has long been the bottleneck of water splitting because of its high overpotential (η) and sluggish kinetics, and development of efficient, stable, and non-noble-metal-based OER catalysts has been an extensively studied topic.
+Here, we propose short hydrogen bonds on reconstructed nanocrystal surface to enhance oxygen evolution activity by investigating three types of phase structures (β{IL} , β{L} , and γ_0) of Li2CoSiO4 (LCS) nanoparticles as OER electrocatalysts.
 Among them, the β{II} -LCS outperforms the previously reported Co-based catalysts and the state-of-the-art IrO2 catalyst for OER in the alkaline condition.
-Our experiments combined with ab initio calculations indicated that due to the line-linked arrangement of Co active sites at the surface of β{II} -LCS, short hydrogen bonds (2.54 Å) are formed and linked into a network at the reconstructed surface by rotating the flexible CoO4 tetrahedra after surface delithiation, thus to facilitate proton transfer and dissociation, leading to a unique dual-center catalytic pathway with low theoretical thermodynamic overpotential (0.35 eV) for the OER process.
+Our experiments combined with ab initio calculations indicated that due to the line-linked arrangement of Co active sites at the surface of β{II} -LCS, short hydrogen bonds (2.54 Å) are formed and linked into a network at the reconstructed surface by rotating the flexible CoO4 tetrahedra after surface delithiation, thus facilitating proton transfer and dissociation, leading to a unique dual-center catalytic pathway with low theoretical thermodynamic overpotential (0.35 eV) for the OER process.

-KEYWORDS

-β{II} -Li2CoSiO4, nanocrystal surface, short hydrogen bond, proton transfer and dissociation, oxygen evolution activity
+KEYWORDS: β{IT} -Li2CoSiO4, nanocrystal surface, short hydrogen bond, proton transfer and dissociation, oxygen evolution activity